maegul/zekell_sqlite/notes.md

   - [X] batch add multiple files to database (taking care of linking issues)
   - [ ] find all files ahead of database (using mod time and os modtime?)
   - [ ] batch add all files ahead of database
+- [ ] Clean up tag paths (especially in `add_tag_path`)
+  * probably best to use `pathlib.PurePath` as it's got clean interfaces to parents etc
 * [ ] Delete notes
   * [ ] Remove links
++ [ ] Managing Duplicate notes (created by accident lets say)
+  + [ ] Merge Notes into one
+    + Pick one as survivor
+    + put contents of deprecated into survivor
+    + add tags of deprecated
+    + find all links to deprecated and change to survivor (_will require overwriting contents of notes!_)
+    + Delete deprecated
+- [ ] Check for duplicate title when making a new note!
+- [ ] Enable quickly creating an empty note as a link in the current note for when you know a topic/idea deserves a note which will be filled up over time or in the future and so you're ensuring that a link is laid for the current note and that the new note is established for the future.
+  * Works together with checking for duplicate notes (see above)!
 * [ ] Change note title
   * Because of the binding between note files and notes in the database, this may not be trivial
     - `update_note()` works by updating all fields for the record with the provided note id.
 So, for this function, relying on a constant note_id is viable, *so long as a valid file path is provided with the current version of the note, even with a changed title*.